junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "About three weeks, I think."
 Cas thinks about it.
 "I went to play a chess with myself, and other games.
 I knew all the move I did, but it's still fun.
 It's quiet here, just me and myself."

-Dean stares at him unbelievably, "Did you just fly back in time 'cause you know I wasn't there, so you wouldn't have to see me?"
+Dean stares at him unbelievably.
+"Did you just fly back in time 'cause you know I wasn't there, so you wouldn't have to see me?"

 Cas blinks rushedly, then, quietly, "No."